synle/restapi-typescript-decorators/README.md

 - [X] Document usages for the new Decorators
 - [ ] Document steps for custom serialization and deserialization
 - [X] Deploy to npm modules instead of using github
+- [X] Support to instantiate multiple classes, useful when we need to support Api with different tokens.
+- [X] Support for authorization (Bearer token at the monent)
+- [] Support for other authorization types: Digest, Basic, etc...
 - [ ] Integrate with CI pipeline to build stuffs automatically

 ### How to use